prechelt/ojs-rqcplugin/README.md

 ## How it works

-- extends the journal master data forms by two additional fields:
+- Provides journal-specific settings
-  `rqcJournalId` and `rqcJournalKey`.
+  `rqcJournalId` and `rqcJournalAPIKey`
+  that identify the journals's representation on RQC.
-- When both are filled, they are checked against RQC whether they are a valid pair.
+- When both are filled, they are checked against RQC whether they are a valid pair and rejected if not.
 - If they are accepted, they are stored as additional JournalSettings.
 - If these settings exist, the plugin will add a button "RQC-grade the reviews" by which editors can submit the reviewing data for a given